Kim Kardashian Has Removed 'West' From Her Social Media Handles

-UPDATE: Kim has now added the name West back to her social media handles.
+As the rumors continue to circulate in the media that Kim Kardashian and Kanye West might be headed for a divorce, the Keeping Up With the Kardashians star might have just revealed the the speculation is true.
+The 36-year-old removed the last name West from all of her social media accounts.

-As the rumors continue to circulate in the media that Kim Kardashian and Kanye West might be headed for a divorce, the Keeping Up With the Kardashians star might have just revealed that there is validity to the speculation.
-The 36-year-old briefly removed the last name West from all of her social media accounts.
+A few minutes later she changed the handle back to once again include West, but the rumors were already flying.

 Videos by PopCulture.com